shanib-ibrahim/Frontend-Mentor-Challenge/base-apparel-coming-soon-challenge11/README.md

 1)Sass Functions
 2)Mixins
 3)pseudo-elements
-4)HTML Semantic where i need to use it
+4)Semantic HTML where i need to use it
 5)ampersand
 6)grid
 7)Modern Javascript